anderson-joyle/DAXDUTIL/README.md

   * [Multi project export](https://github.com/anderson-joyle/DAXDUTIL/blob/master/Projects/DAXD_MultiProjectExport.xpo) - Enable the developer to export multiple projects at once, filtering by prefix, suffix and/or layer.
 To use it, follow the [manual](http://andersonjoyle.com/2016/08/02/daxdutil-multiple-project-export-manual).

 ##Exams
-Hints for all Dynamics AX developers who are going to take certification exams.
-If this file was usefull to you, please don't exitate to contribute with your own hints.
+Hints for all Dynamics AX professionals who are going to take certification exams.
+If this file was usefull to you, please don't hesitate to contribute with your own hints.

 Kindly find below the current exams file structure:
 * Microsoft Dynamics 365 for Operations